alexbraatz/weekend-movie-sagas/README.md

 # Details Page

-[ ] Show all details including ALL genres for the selected movie
+[ x ] Show all details including ALL genres for the selected movie
     ( You will need to store this data in redux ! )
     ( Hint : You can make a GET request for a specific movie.
 Remember req.params and :id? )